Hasina Momtaz

 Hasina Momtaz (হাসিনা মমতাজ) is a British news presenter, media and communications expert and former press officer for the Mayor of London between 2003 and 2011.

 Early life

-Momtaz was born in Beanibazar, Sylhet, East Pakistan (now Bangladesh) and came to London, England at the age of five.
+Momtaz was born in Beanibazar, Sylhet, East Pakistan (now Bangladesh) and came to London, England at the age of six.
 Her father was businessman Haji Mohammed Amiruz Zaman, who died in 2004.
 She has five siblings.

 Momtaz left college with three A-levels.
 She graduated with a BSc Hons in international relations, law and sociology from the London School of Economics and Political Science.
 In 2008, she completed a Diploma from the Chartered Institute of Public Relations (CIPR).